Key takeaways

 In most people taking Tamiflu, nausea and vomiting are not severe and typically start in the first two days of treatment.
 Taking Tamiflu with food or milk may decrease the likelihood or severity of these side effects.

-How long do Tamiflu side effects last
+How long do Tamiflu side effects last?

 Severe allergic reactions, such as anaphylaxis, can have a very sudden onset, but severe skin reactions typically are delayed.
-Any severe allergic reaction could be life-threatening and may take a few days of emergency medical care to fully resolve.
+Any severe allergic reaction could be life-threatening and may take days of emergency medical care to fully resolve.

 Although Tamiflu generally has mild side effects and very few drug interactions, it still may not be right for everyone.
 Some people may not be able to take this medication at all, but others may need to take it cautiously and with extra monitoring.
+Drug interactions with Tamiflu include the following:

 Abuse and dependence